Anne Marie Anderson: CBS College TV (CSTV)

 In 2005, Anderson left producing and focused solely on her career in front of the camera.
 She was a volleyball and basketball analyst for CSTV as well as play by play for track and field.
 She also did football sidelines and eventually basketball, volleyball, and softball play-by-play for the network.

 The Mtn

 In 2006, while working for CSTV and ESPN Anderson was one of the original talent for The Mtn (MountainWest Sports Network).
 She served in variety of roles for the regional network both in the field and in the studio.
-Anderson was on the sidelines for Football and the conference Basketball tournament.
-She called play by play on volleyball, basketball and softball for six years.
+Anderson was on the sidelines for football and the conference basketball.
+She called play by play on volleyball, basketball and softball.
 During that time Anderson was the original host of Mtn Peak Performances and host a variety of other shows and formats including Around the Mtn, Mountain View, Basketball wraps and Olympic Sport preview shows.